 Starting Out

-The word ‘Zen’ carries a lot of misconception in our society.
-By its nature, Zen is not something which can be fully described.
-The words on this page are only a basic guide, for people interested in sitting with Ordinary Mind Zen Melbourne.
+The words on this page a basic guide for people who are interested in sitting with Ordinary Mind Zen Melbourne.

-Zen points our attention to life in the present moment: our body, our thoughts, our everyday lives.
-It brings non-judgemental awareness, or mindfulness, into all aspects of life.
+Zen points to the present moment: our body, our thoughts, our everyday lives.
+It brings non-judgemental awareness into all aspects of life.

 Zazen, or meditation, is at the heart of Zen practice.
-We normally meditate on a small round black cushion called a zafu, sitting in a cross-legged position.
+We normally meditate on a small round black cushion, sitting in a cross-legged position.
 Kneeling on meditation benches or sitting on chairs is also fine.

 Posture is important, with the spine vertical yet relaxed.
-If you haven’t meditated before, we can also offer advice for the positioning of the legs, hands, eyes and shoulders, all of which allows for settled meditation.
+If you haven’t meditated before, we can offer advice for the positioning of the legs, hands, eyes and shoulders, which helps to allow for settled meditation.

 Most beginners start with a breath meditation, which involves being aware of the breath as it enters and leaves the body.
 We silently count each outbreath from one to ten.
-When the mind starts to wander, as it inevitably will, we simply notice this, and gently start our count again.
-We’re happy to assist any beginners, with both posture and breath meditation.
+When the mind starts to wander (as it inevitably will), we simply notice this, and start our count again.

 For beginners, breathing is usually the main practice.
-Once this has settled however, there are other further practices in Zen, the main ones being Shikantaza, and Koan Study.
+Once this has been established, there are further practices including thought labelling, Shikantaza, Koan Study and Precepts.

 For those new to Ordinary Mind Zen Melbourne, the Meditation Meetings are the best introduction.
 They are held over 2 hours, and are open to anyone with limited or no meditation experience, so please feel free to bring along any interested friends.

-If you’re coming for the first time, we will explain the process we follow before commencing.
+If you’re coming for the first time, we’ll explain the process that we follow before commencing.
 A brief summary is:

 • The meditation is in a hall (dojo), sitting on cushions, stools or chairs.